Venafi/kubernetes-demos/projects/ven03/README.md

 ---
 **NOTE**
+Follow this note only if you have cert-manager already installed in the cluster.
 The generated manifest will require some edits as cert-manager is currently installed.
 We need to remove references to where cert-manager is set in the `needs`.
 You can search for `needs` and delete the line `- cert-manager` .
 ```
 needs: